 Come Out and Play!

-2013 is the “Year of Nature” at Conner Prairie as we offer interactive and engaging experiences to link families with the outdoors and all that the natural world has to offer.
+Hoof it on the Nature Walk for an interactive and engaging experience that links families with the outdoors and all that the natural world has to offer.
 In a society where many of our children (and adults!) are suffering from “Nature Deficit Disorder,” Conner Prairie has chosen to be a part of the national solution to “unplug” kids and reconnect them with trees, a new-born calf, a walk through the woods, or the feeling of wind in their faces.

 Nature Walk Basics